Floyd family, others see inequality in penalties for ex-cops

 At their sentencing hearings, Magnuson said Lane, who is white, and Kueng, who is Black, were rookies.
 He called Thao, who is Hmong American, a “good police officer, father and husband.”
 While he said the officers were culpable for violating Floyd’s rights, Magnuson also mentioned numerous letters of support that each officer received.
 And during Chauvin’s sentencing, Magnuson appeared to suggest that Chauvin bore the most blame in the case, telling him: “You absolutely destroyed the lives of three young officers by taking command of the scene.”

-Toshira Garroway, an activist who attended the sentencing hearings on Wednesday to support Floyd’s girlfriend, took exception to Magnuson’s assessment of Thao as “a good police officer, father and husband.”
+Toshira Garraway, an activist who attended the sentencing hearings on Wednesday to support Floyd’s girlfriend, took exception to Magnuson’s assessment of Thao as “a good police officer, father and husband.”

 Ayesha Bell Hardaway, who directs the Social Justice Law Center at Case Western Reserve University, said the judge “seemed to really have lost track of what occurred during those 9 minutes and 30 seconds” and what she called an “egregious” killing.

-Note: This story was first published July 28, 2022.
-It was updated July 29, 2022, to correct the spelling of Toshira Garraway’s last name.